If Genie gave me three wishes, I’d use one of them to heal everyone going through topical steroid withdrawal.

 4. Disinfect laundry

-If you are taking time off from work or school like I did, try to wake up for even for a little bit and catch some sunlight indoors.
+If you are taking time off from work or school like I did, try to wake up and catch some sunlight indoors.

-Try to go for a walk during your lunch and breaks and catch some light.
+Try to go for a walk during your lunch or breaks and catch some light.

 6. Short Walks